-No one knows ahead of time when those negative stock market returns will occur.
+No one knows ahead of time when negative stock market returns will occur.
 If you don't have the fortitude to stay invested through a bear market, then you may decide to either stay out of stocks or be prepared to lose money, because no one can consistently time the market to get in and out and avoid the down years.

 If you choose to invest in stocks, learn to expect the down years.
-Once you can accept that down-years will occur, you'll find it easier stick with your long-term investing plan.
+Once you can accept that down-years will occur, you'll find it easier to stick with your long-term investing plan.

 Calendar Returns vs. Rolling Returns

 Most investors don't invest on Jan.
 1 and withdraw on Dec.
 31, yet market returns tend to be reported on a calendar-year basis.